Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 Migration tooling for Timestream for InfluxDB allows you to easily transform your Timestream for LiveAnalytics data and ingest it to a Timestream for InfluxDB instance.
 Prior to performing the migration, ensure you have completed a cardinality assessment of the transformed schema to ensure Timestream for InfluxDB is a suitable migration target.
 See [../../cardinality/README.md](../../cardinality/README.md) for how to perform the cardinality assessment, and any potential schema alterations before starting the transformation process.

-See the Influx documentation for [getting started](https://docs.influxdata.com/influxdb/v2/get-started/) with InfluxDB V2 for an overview of the database key concepts, as the data models differ in how the data model is represented.
+See the Influx documentation for [getting started](https://docs.influxdata.com/influxdb/v2/get-started/) with InfluxDB V2 for an overview of the database key concepts, as the data models differ from Timestream for LiveAnalytics in how the data model is represented.

 For best practices when designing your Timestream for InfluxDB deployment, see [Applying the AWS Well-Architected Framework for Amazon Timestream for InfluxDB](https://docs.aws.amazon.com/prescriptive-guidance/latest/timestream-for-influxdb-well-architected-framework/introduction.html).

-Migration is separated into four stages:
+Migration is composed of four stages:
-- [**Unload**](../../unload/README.md): Export your Timestream for LiveAnalytics dataset to S3
+- [**Unload**](../../unload/README.md): Exports your Timestream for LiveAnalytics dataset to S3
-- [**Data transformation**](./transform/README.md): Convert your Timestream for LiveAnalytics data to line protocol format (Based on the schema defined after the cardinality assessment)
+- [**Data transformation**](./transform/README.md): Converts your Timestream for LiveAnalytics data to line protocol format (Based on the schema defined after the cardinality assessment)
-- [**Data ingestion**](./ingestion/README.md): Ingest the line protocol dataset to your Timestream for InfluxDB instance
+- [**Data ingestion**](./ingestion/README.md): Ingests the line protocol dataset to your Timestream for InfluxDB instance
-- [**Validation**](./validation/README.md): Optionally you can validate that every line protocol point has been ingested (Requires `--add-validation-field true` during transformation)
+- [**Validation**](./validation/README.md): Validates that line protocol has been ingested

-See [End to end migration](#end-to-end-migration) for additional details on each step, and the migration diagram below for a visual workflow.

 ```mermaid
 stateDiagram-v2